scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 A flurry of wind surrounds up to 5 willing creatures in range you can see.
 Make a spellcasting roll, adding a terrible die for each creature targeted.
 On success creatures can move freely without taking opportunity attacks as the wind wards off foes.
-On crit the winds guide the creatures attacks, allowing them to reroll 1 die in their attack rolls for each crit in your spellcasting roll.
+On a critical the winds guide the creatures attacks, allowing them to reroll 1 die in their attack rolls for each critical in your spellcasting roll.

 The winds last for the duration, or until the creature is hit by an attack.